 The village is a small one with almost 350 families.
 The descendants of Baaj Basanta had built around 108 temples in that small area.
 36 of them could not pass the test of times and are now in ruins.
 The rest 72 now lies neglected.
 8 newer temples were built bringing the number of temples to 80.

-Maluti had been neglected by the Government since long.
+Maluti had been neglected by the Government for a long.
 But it is due to the lone crusade of Sri.
 Gopaldas Mukherjee that village is gaining prominence.
-Sri Gopaldas Mukherjee is an retired school teacher who had painstakingly researched about Maluti and worked hard to bring Maluti to notice.
-His hardwork and perseverance was not in vain.
+Sri Gopaldas Mukherjee is a retired school teacher who had painstakingly researched Maluti and worked hard to bring Maluti to notice.
+His hard work and perseverance were not in vain.
 Now, this village has got noticed by the Central as well as Jharkhand Government and now funds are allocated to preserve the temples.
-Sri.
-Mukherjee has written a few books about Maluti too.
+Sri Mukherjee has written a few books about Maluti too.

 Maluti is thus a small temple town rich in history and culture.
 Visit this hamlet to see the beautiful terracotta temples and the story behind it.
 A visit to Sri Gopaldas Mukherjee will be an enriching experience.